 Once the box is checked, you'll be prompted to specify a carrier, service, and package type.
 If you leave those fields in the Select mode, the outgoing carrier, service, and package type will be used for the return label.

 When you click Create Label, a return label will print with the outgoing shipping label.
 In contrast to our standard method of creating a return label, this process cannot email a PDF copy of the return label to the recipient.

 By creating an automation rule, you can have ShipStation automatically apply this setting to orders when they import (making you a more efficient shipper!).
 You can apply the rule to all of your orders, or a specific subset of orders, based on the criteria of the rule.

 For example, if you do a lot of International shipping, you may want to restrict this to domestic shipments only, as ShipStation only supports domestic return labels.
-Simply visit Account Settings (the gear icon in the top right) > Automation > Automation Rules, and then Create a Rule to get started.
+Simply visit Account Settings (the wrench icon in the top right) > Automation > Automation Rules, and then Create a Rule to get started.
 Your rule might look something like this: